Kindness, Unity & Courage

 Reading: Reading continues to be an extremely important skill for the children to master.
 We will be checking children’s reading records daily and will expect them to read every night during the school week and once over the weekend.
 As the class teacher, I will also be reading with them once a week.

 Spellings: Children will be given spellings to learn on a Friday and will be tested the following Friday.
 These 10 spellings will be linked to a spelling pattern we have been learning in class.
 On top of this, children are expected to be able to read and spell from the statutory Year 3/4 spelling list.

 Times Tables: Having a sound understanding of their times tables is invaluable as the difficulty of work increases in Years 4.
 The children will be given times tables to practise at home each week and will be tested on a Friday.
 If you think that your child could benefit from extra times-table homework, please let me know and I will be happy to arrange this.

-PE: Children will be doing swimming on a Wednesday morning this term.
-Please ensure pupils bring appropriate clothing for this and a packed lunch to eat after.
+PE: Children will be doing PE on a Tuesday afternoon this term.
+Please ensure pupils bring appropriate clothing for this.

 If you have any questions or concerns and would like to discuss them with me, please do not hesitate to arrange a meeting.